qqunx9999/security-toolkit/README.md

 # For studying

-You can check the version of me coding at the top of script.
+You can check the version at the top of script.